 Crafting Your Visual Story with Graphics and Messaging

 A packed trade show floor is sensory overload.
-You have just a few seconds, maybe five if you are lucky, to snag someone's attention before they walk right past.
-Your booth’s graphics and messaging are your opening act.
-They are your first impression and your silent pitch, all rolled into one powerful visual punch.
+You have just a few seconds — maybe five if you are lucky — to snag someone's attention before they walk right past.
+Your booth's graphics and messaging are your opening act: your first impression and your silent pitch, all rolled into one powerful visual punch.

 The goal is to stop people in their tracks.
 This is where a crystal-clear visual hierarchy is not just a nice-to-have; it's everything.
 Not all your information is equally important, and your design needs to reflect that.
 We like to think of it in layers, with each one designed to be seen from a different distance.